storyblok/php-management-api-client/README.md

 The *Storyblok Management API PHP Client* library simplifies the integration with Storyblok's Management API in PHP applications.
 With easy-to-use methods, you can interact with your Storyblok space effectively.

+For the Content API PHP Client, see [storyblok/php-content-api-client](https://github.com/storyblok/php-content-api-client).

 ## Installation